 • No Apple iWork support — no Pages, Keynote, or Numbers MCP servers

-• No PDF form filling — most servers extract form data but can’t fill forms (PDF.co is the exception)
+• No PDF form filling — most servers extract form data but can’t fill forms (PDF.co and AryanBV/pdf-toolkit-mcp are the exceptions, though the latter is very small at 4 stars)

 • Limited table extraction — most servers struggle with complex tables.
 Docling is best here but still imperfect